 - Will feel utterly forsaken by God

 Did Jesus Die the Second Death Questions

 - Was Jesus in the Lake of Fire? – Not as it is commonly understood, however the Lake of Fire is more an experience than a place.

 - Did Jesus cease to exist? – No

 - Was Jesus never resurrected? – No, He was resurrected after a very short time in death.

 We have identified the Second Death as primarily an experience of feeling utterly forsaken by God.
 Did Christ feel that?
-There is this verse describing His feelings of being forsaken by God during the crucifixion experience:
+There is this verse which seems to describe His feelings (more on that below the following table) of being forsaken by God during the crucifixion experience: